|

 not sure they were making such an exhortation.

-For the most part, they were planting the seeds of "big
+For the most part, they were planting the seeds of big church

-church" that have grown into the present day
+that have grown into the present day mega-church, or, want-to-be

-government" relieves the individual of his responsibilities, and in
+responsibilities just like big government relieves the individual of his

-the long run, relieves him of his freedom as well.
+responsibilities, and in the long run, relieves him of his freedom as

-financed "big church" can do it all for us.
+big government, the highly financed big church can do it all for us.

-"church of our choice", the church that best benefits us.
+of our choice, the church that best benefits us.

 The